Mirror work is strangely confronting, undeniably intimidating, a little embarrassing … but also profoundly healing.

 4. Repeat your affirmation (with feeling)

-Whether out loud or in your head, repeat your affirmation to yourself at least ten times.
-Louise Hay recommends at least 100 times – but that can seem overwhelming at first.
 Certainly, the more you repeat your affirmation with sincerity, the deeper impact it will make.
 So try to set a realistic number and stick to it.
-You can always increase the number of times you say your affirmation while looking in the mirror as you progress through your practice.
+You can always increase the number of times you say your affirmation while doing mirror work as you progress.

 5. Embrace any emotions that arise